luleg/MotifAdjacencyMatrix/ReadMe.md

 * All 4-node motifs containing a 4-node cycle (Quadrangles),
 * It can also build an undirected network from a directed one.

-The exhaustive list of admissible motifs to be found in *GraphletIdentifiesr.pdf*.
+The exhaustive list of admissible motifs to be found in *GraphletIdentifiers.pdf*.

 ## Using the Software